 Fort Collins Colorado Temple

-Site grading and staking for excavation underway; anticipated to be completed in 2016 (awaiting official announcement)
+Forms for foundation walls going up; anticipated to be completed in 2016 (awaiting official announcement)

 Site: 15.69 acres.